 - In general and not necessarily related to the start, what’s the single most important thing that a sailor looking to improve should concentrate on?

-This is boat dependant and also individually related.
+This is boat dependent and also individually related.
 For me and sailing performance boats, fitness and the ability to operate the boat at 100% for the entire race.